 This data set was derived primarily from images from the Landsat-7 Enhanced Thematic Mapper Plus (ETM+), specifically, the image data set selected for teh Landsat Image Mosaic of Antarctica (LIMA; Bindschadler, et. al., 2008), and elevation profiles from the Ice, Cloud, and land Elevation Satellite (ICESat) Geoscience Laser Altimeter System (GLAS), from 1999 to 2003.
 Additional DEMs were used for elevation data.

 Derivation of the grounding and hydrostatic line positions utilized the ASAID software package, which available along with a user manual upon request from NSIDC User Services.
 ASAID participants each mapped a segment of the grounding line and produced photoclinometric elevation fields for that segment.
-The principle investigator, Robert Bindschadler, produced the hydrostatic line and elevation data, and reviewed all the data products.
+The principal investigator, Robert Bindschadler, produced the hydrostatic line and elevation data, and reviewed all the data products.
 The ASAID team produced sections of the hydrostatic line using the ASAID software package.

 A detailed description of methods is available in Bindschadler, et. al., 2011.